Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 If you don’t have the budget for the type of project wrap up I cover in this article, it’s always helpful if there’s a billing bucket for overhead per client so you can still show that you’re doing work for them while not adding hours to the project budget.

 If you don’t have the option to bill to overhead, admin, or any other non-billable bucket, try to ensure that you have time built-in at the beginning of the project to cover project closure.
-If you get to the end of the project and there’s no way to account for the hours needed to follow all of the closure steps, do your best to prioritize what will be most helpful to you, the team, and your company.
+If you get to the end of the project and there’s no way to account for the hours needed to follow all of the closure steps, prioritize what will be most helpful to you, the team, and your company.

-A Complete Project Closure Process
+3 Phase Project Closure Process

 Phase 1: Loose Ends and Formalities